azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab1-basics.md

 The arm-paramvalue snippet is designed to highlight the parameter name, so you can type straight away, and then you can tab to the second placeholder to start typing the value.

-You can use the split editor mode in VS Code to see both files at the same time (CTRL-\, or View \| Split Editor).
+You can use the split editor mode in VS Code to see both files at the same time (use CTRL-ALT-LEFT or CTRL-ALT-RIGHT to move tabs between groups).
 You can also save some screen estate by toggling the side bar (CTRL-B, or View \| Toggle Side Bar).

 Don't forget that the two parameters will need to seperated by a comma.
 You will see a syntax error flagged up by VS Code until you do.